June 4, 1861 BirthBakerton

 8 year old Thomas is enumerated in the 1870 census in his parent's household.
 Interestingly enough, the family's next door neighbor is James Flanagan, who will soon be Thomas' father-in-law.

-Thomas lost his father on Tuesday, March 11, 1875 at only 13 years old.
+Thomas lost his father to pneumonia on Tuesday, March 11, 1875 at only 13 years old.
+As his father died while at work at the Virginia Ore Bank, his foreman, George Sprow, delivered the devastating news to the family.
 Thomas and his family laid him to rest in St. Peters Cemetery alongside his brother.

 18 year old Thomas is enumerated in his mother, Ann's, household.
 Thomas was working as a laborer, likely for the Flanagan Quarry.